Fehlpe/CloneAirbnb/README.md

-# Simple clone o the Experiences page from Airbnb
+# Simple clone of the Experiences page from Airbnb